MicrosoftDocs/azure-video-indexer/azure-video-indexer/indexing-configuration-guide.md

 - **Single bitrate**: If the video height is greater than or equal to 720p HD, Azure AI Video Indexer encodes it with a resolution of 1280 x 720.
 Otherwise, it's encoded as 640 x 468.
 - **No streaming**: Insights are generated but no streaming operation is performed and the video isn't available on the Azure AI Video Indexer website.
 When No streaming is selected, you aren't billed for encoding.

-### Customizing content models
+## Customizing content models

 Azure AI Video Indexer allows you to customize some of its models to be adapted to your specific use case.
-These models include brands, language, and person.
-If you have customized models, this section of the web portal enables you to configure if one of the created models should be used for the indexing.
+These models include [brands](customize-brands-model-how-to.md), [language](customize-language-model-how-to.md), [person](customize-person-model-how-to) and [speech](customize-speech-model-how-to.md).

-## Insight and media storage
+## Insights and media storage

 ### Insight storage